imjoy-team/ImJoy/docs/development.md

 "requirements": ["numpy", "matplotlib"]
 ```
 By default, the packages are loaded from our static hosting on Github (https://github.com/oeway/static.imjoy.io/tree/master/docs/pyodide).
 Specifically for `scipy`, you need to include an absolute url: `"requirements": ["https://alpha.iodide.app/pyodide-0.10.0/scipy.js"]`.

+If you want to import additional js file, you need to use the `js:` prefix before the javascript url.

 Please note that `web-python` plugins are based on [pyodide](https://github.com/iodide-project/pyodide/)
 and only a limited number of python modules is currently supported.